 California’s notorious “Proposition 65” regulatory program is poised to undergo substantial changes that will make compliance more burdensome and less certain.
 In January, the Office of Environmental Health Hazard Assessment (“OEHHA”) proposed major revisions to the regulatory program that is responsible for the ubiquitous signs across the state warning the public of exposure to toxic substances, as well as dozens of lawsuits brought each month by private citizen enforcement groups.
 OEHHA proposes a fundamental rewrite of the provisions governing warning labels and text, as well as to establish a website that will collect and provide related information to the public.
-In addition, an important legal challenge has been launched against the “safe harbor” threshold for lead, which, if successful, could require warnings to be posted on all products containing any amount of lead.
+In addition, an important legal challenge has been launched against the “safe harbor” threshold for lead, which, if successful, could require warnings to be posted on all products containing any

 PROPOSITION 65 TODAY